 NOTE - this is a typical situation for many children waiting for adoption in India.

 1 year old

 Physical Development The child is developing normally, though is small for age

-Medical problem Born with cleft palate and cleft lip and will require surgery, on-going speech therapy and dental treatment.
+Medical problem Born with severe cleft palate and cleft lip and will require surgery, on-going speech therapy and dental treatment.
 Mental growth is normal.

 Emotional & Psychological Development Very well, very active and emotional development is normal.
 Friendly, outgoing infant.

 NOTE - in many countries cleft palate and lip does not place a child on the "special needs" list unless it is extremely severe.
 Children with cleft palate may be matched to those applying via a regular adoption programme who have indicated they are willing to adopt a child with this need.

 Physical Development The children are developing normally, and are considered healthy.